Explore

 xxx

-Posted: 16 years ago at Apr 23 9:31
+Posted: 16 years, 6 months ago at Apr 23 9:31

 Awww I read this adorable article on Flixster today.
 When I told Ella she was just melting!
 A 3 year old girl proposed to Johnny.
 He signed her an autograph with a love heart and whispered "I'll be there for you sweetheat" into her ear.
 A tear came to my eye because it was so cute.
 How adorable is it?!